jlalande/osx-docker-mysql/README.md

     docker push youruser/mysql

-Otherwise, you are free to use dgraziotin/mysql as it is provided.
+Otherwise, you are free to use jlalande/centos6-mysql as it is provided.
 Remember first to pull it from the Docker Hub:

-    docker pull dgraziotin/mysql
+    docker pull jlalande/centos6-mysql

-###Vagrant
+###Vagrant (untested)

 If, for any reason, you would rather use Vagrant (I suggest using [AntonioMeireles/boot2docker-vagrant-box](https://github.com/AntonioMeireles/boot2docker-vagrant-box)), you need to add the following three variables when running your box: